-The American Cancer Society shows 38–46% of early-stage pleural mesothelioma patients survive two years after diagnosis, and 10–16% survive five years.
-For late-stage patients, 17–30% survive two years, and 1–8% survive five years.
+About 38-46 percent of early-stage pleural mesothelioma patients survive two years after diagnosis, and 10-16 percent survive five years, according to the American Cancer Society.
+For late-stage patients, 17-30 percent survive two years, and 1-8 percent survive five years.

 Historically, survival rates for mesothelioma are measured in terms of one-year survival.
 However, many mesothelioma patients are beating the odds and living far beyond median survival rates thanks to advances in treatment.